-This information is for women who have an abnormal result from a cervical smear and need to have a colposcopy (pronounced kol-poss-kapee).
+A colposcopy is required for women who have an abnormal result from a cervical smear (pap smear).

-The results of your cervical smear have been sent to the National Cervical Screening Programme and your doctor or smear taker.
-Your nearest clinic has sent you a letter to arrange a colposcopy appointment.
+The results of your cervical smear are sent to the National Cervical Screening Programme and your doctor or smear taker.
+Your nearest clinic will send you a letter to arrange a colposcopy appointment.

 As with a Pap Smear, an instrument called a speculum is inserted into the vagina, and then the colposcope is positioned outside the vagina with its light directed on the cervix.

-During the colposcopy further samples of tissue (biopsies) are usually removed and examined in the laboratory so the doctors can get a clearer idea of the extent of the abnormal cells.
+During the procedure further samples of tissue (biopsies) are usually removed and examined in the laboratory so the doctors can get a clearer idea of the extent of the abnormal cells.

 Ask to see one of our specialist gynaecologists: